qiceradar/radar_wrangler/code/download/README.md

 Then run:

-`initialize_gpkg.py /path/to/empty.gpkg /path/to/qiceradar_antarctic_index/gpkg`
+`python3 initialize_gpkg.py empty.gpkg qiceradar_antarctic_index.gpkg`
+`python3 initialize_gpkg.py empty.gpkg qiceradar_arctic_index.gpkg`

-This will set up the "campaigns" and "granules" tables that will be incremntally filled in with relevant info by the download scripts.
+This will set up the "campaigns" and "granules" tables that will be incrementally filled in with relevant info by the download scripts.

 # Download